apache/incubator-heron/website2/website/versioned_docs/version-0.20.0-incubating/user-manuals-tracker-rest.md

 TS(component1, *, __emit-count/stream1)
 ```

 Time Series Operator.
-This is the basic operator that is responsible for getting metrics from TMaster.
+This is the basic operator that is responsible for getting metrics from TManager.
 Accepts a list of 3 elements:

 1. componentName